j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/postprocessors.md

 on the whole bundle.

-To disable postprocessing on the composite bundle, you just need to configure you composite bundle as such :
+To disable postprocessing on the composite bundle, you just need to configure your composite bundle like this:

     jawr.css.bundle.myCompositeBundle.fileprocessors=none
     jawr.css.bundle.myCompositeBundle.bundlepostprocessors=none